U.S. may suspend training of Turkish pilots for F-35 jets over Russia missile deal

 Turkey has said that as a NATO member it poses no threat to the United States and the sanctions should not apply.
 Ankara has also increasingly pinned its hopes on President Donald Trump to protect it from such penalties.

 U.S. officials have called Turkey’s planned purchase of the S-400 system “deeply problematic.”
-Washington and other NATO allies that own F-35s fear the system’s radar will learn how to spot and track the jet, made by Lockheed Martin Corp , making it less able to evade Russian weapons.
+Washington and other NATO allies that own F-35s fear the system’s radar will learn how to spot and track the jet, making it less able to evade Russian weapons.

-Reporting by Humeyra Pamuk and Phil Stewart; Editing by Tom Brown and Jonathan Oatis
+Reporting by Humeyra Pamuk and Phil Stewart; editing by Tom Brown, Jonathan Oatis and Sonya Hepinstall